openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 };

 ```
 Does the `unsigned char*` declaration look unfamiliar?
 It's important to recognize and understand, because this is a nearly universal way of storing and exchanging image data.
 The `unsigned` keyword means that the values which describe the colors in our image are exclusively positive numbers.
 The `char` means that each color component of each pixel is stored in a single 8-bit number—a byte, with values ranging from 0 to 255—which for many years was also the data type in which *char*acters were stored.
-And the `*` means that the data named by this variable is not just a single unsigned char, but rather, an *array* of unsigned chars (or more accurately, a *pointer* to a buffer of unsigned chars).
+And the `*` means that the data named by this variable is not just a single unsigned char, but rather, an *array* of unsigned chars (or more accurately: a *pointer* to a buffer of unsigned chars).
 For more information about such datatypes, see Chapter 9, *Memory in C++*.

 Below is the complete code of our webcam-grabbing .cpp file.
-As you might expect, the `ofVideoGrabber` object provides many more options and settings, not shown here.
+As you might expect, the `ofVideoGrabber` object provides many more methods and settings, not shown here.
 These allow you to do things like listing and selecting from available camera devices; setting your capture dimensions and framerate; and (depending on your hardware and drivers) adjusting parameters like camera exposure and contrast.

 Note that the example segregates our heavy computation into `update()`, and rendering our graphics into `draw()`.
 This is a recommended pattern for structuring your code.